jkornelsen/team_progress/README.md

 ## Suggestions for Playing

-- For role-playing scenarios, it often helps to track the narrative in a separate markdown document, optionally enhanced by AI.
+- For dynamic role-playing scenarios such as **Dating,** track the narrative in a separate markdown document, optionally enhanced by AI.

 - Anytime the story calls for a value that isn't handled automatically, go ahead and make the change in settings—don't worry that you might be bypassing the "official" game.